 we see human kindness (embodied in the security guard) contrasted

-with a petty mindedness (the store clerk) side by side and
+with a petty mindedness (the store clerk) side by side andseemingly un-judged by the film maker.

 Most importantly we see Wendy - a character who is trying to make